 3. Practice Makes Perfect

 This is where many students of French drop the ball.
 You now have the tools you need to fine-tune your pronunciation, and you have the tools to figure out what spellings match up with each vowel.
 However, we have to tie the two together to be able to read, speak and write French correctly.
 There’s no way around accomplishing this task than to practice listening to each vowel, repeating that vowel, comparing your pronunciation to what you heard and physically seeing the vowel’s spelling.
-Here’s a fantastic video that I highly recommend for practice:

-If you are serious about learning French, I would practice with this video at least three times a week.
+If you are serious about learning French, I would practice at least three times a week.
 It won’t be long before you notice that you have more confidence in your speech and that you can understand how to correct your pronunciation.
 It takes weeks or months to become a master of French vowels, but you will be proud and feel accomplished when you realize that your efforts took your French from a beginner’s level to the advanced level.

 For more help with French pronunciation, vocabulary, and grammar, taking private lessons with French tutor is the best way to make progress fast!
 French tutors are available to work with you online via Skype or in-person depending on locations and availability.
 Search for your French tutor now!